Malaysia to kick off COVID-19 vaccination drive next week | Health

 Malaysia to kick off COVID-19 vaccination drive next week

-Malaysia will get its first batch of COVID-19 vaccines produced by U.S. and German drugmakers Pfizer and BioNTech on Feb.
-21, and kick off its inoculation drive five days after that, Prime Minister Muhyiddin Yassin said on Tuesday.

-Malaysia aims to vaccinate at least 80% of its 32 million population within a year as it pushes to revive an economy that, slammed by coronavirus-related curbs last year, recorded its worst annual performance in over two decades.
-The country has reported a total of over 260,000 coronavirus cases, the third highest in Southeast Asia after Indonesia and the Philippines, including 975 deaths.

-"This comprehensive (vaccination) programme is aimed at ensuring herd immunity in the community so that we can stop the spread of COVID-19 infections and bring an end to the pandemic," Muhyiddin said at the launch of the programme handbook.
-Muhyiddin said he will be the first to receive a dose of the vaccine developed by Pfizer and BioNTech, when the inoculation campaign starts on Feb.
-26.
+Having reported a total of over 260,000 coronavirus cases, including 975 deaths, Malaysia is the third worst hit country in Southeast Asia after Indonesia and the Philippines.
+"This comprehensive (vaccination) programme is aimed at ensuring herd immunity in the community so that we can stop the spread of COVID-19 infections and bring an end to the pandemic," Muhyiddin said at the launch of a handbook setting out Malaysia's vaccination programme.

-Malaysia also has vaccine supply agreements with Britain's AstraZeneca, Russia's Gamaleya Research Institute, and China's Sinovac Biotech and CanSino Biologics.
-But so far, only the Pfizer-BioNTech vaccine has been approved for use in Malaysia, while the rest are still awaiting authorisation from the country's drug control regulators.
+According to the handbook, Malaysia has secured a total of 66.7 million vaccine doses, including 32 million from Pfizer and BioNTech - enough to cover 110% of its population.
+It has also reached supply agreements with Britain's AstraZeneca, Russia's Gamaleya Research Institute, and China's Sinovac Biotech and CanSino Biologics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)